-- Provide a safe, caring and challenging environment that is sensitive to the needs of all children - Provide a broad, stimulating and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond. - Use and value what each child can do, assessing their individual needs and helping each child to progress. - Enable choice and decision making, fostering independence and self-confidence. - Work in partnership with parents and carers and value their contributions, ensuring that all children, irrespective of their ability or background have the opportunity to reach their potential. - Support children in building relationships through the development of social skills, such as co-operation and sharing. - Support children to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals.
+- Provide a safe, caring and challenging environment that is sensitive to the needs and interests of all children. - Provide quality learning experiences, using a consistent approach, so that every child makes good progress. - Provide a broad, stimulating and creative curriculum that will set in place secure foundations for further learning and development in Key Stage 1 and beyond. - Use and value what each child can do, assessing their individual needs and helping each child to progress. - Enable choice and decision making, fostering independence and self-confidence. - Work in partnership with parents and carers and value their contributions, ensuring that all children, irrespective of their ability or background have the opportunity to reach their potential. - Support children in building relationships through the development of social skills, such as co-operation and sharing. - Support children to recognise their own strengths and achievements through experiencing success and developing the confidence to work towards personal goals.